About the Project

 What is this project about?

-This is a collaborative project run by researchers at the University of Reading and supported by the Undergraduate Research Opportunities (UROP) scheme.
+This is a collaborative project run by researchers at the University of Reading and supported by the Undergraduate Research Opportunities (UROP) scheme and the Centre for Literacy and Multilingualism (CeLM).

-We document good practice in homeschooling/distance learning and wellbeing/mental health during the COVID-19 lockdown and inform policy planning for reopening of schools.
+We document good practice in homeschooling/distance learning and wellbeing/mental health during the COVID-19 lockdowns and inform policy planning for reopening of schools.

 This project consists of sub-projects looking at different aspects of responding to children’s needs: